Step 3 - Use Maplibre to Render Your Map

 }

-The MapLibre style specification is a JSON file that defines what data to display (sources) and how to render it (layers).
+This is a MapLibre stylesheet, a JSON file that defines what data to display (sources) and how to render it (layers).
 Sources provide the map data (in this case a GeoJSON containing the trail data), while layers define visual styling (colors, line widths, opacity, etc.).
-See the full MapLibre style specification for more details.

-Create a Web Map Using GL JS:
+Create a Web Map Using GL JS

 Create a file called index.html by copying and pasting the text below into a new text file and saving this at the root of your repository: